-With the instrument correctly fixed on the ground or on the wall through the fixation plate please proceed with chapter 5 for the first start-up and configuration.
+With the instrument correctly fixed on the ground through the fixation plate please proceed with chapter 5 for the first start-up and configuration.

 5 Quick Start Up

 This chapter is intended to configure simple communication between the instrument and GeoDAS software running on a Windows workstation, working as data server.